Avanade Responsible Disclosure

 The following Responsible Disclosure Guidelines describe the voluntary program through which Avanade will engage with parties who identify and report to Avanade potential security vulnerabilities.
 These Responsible Disclosure Guidelines offer direction for identifying and submitting information regarding potential vulnerabilities to Avanade and apply only to disclosure of potential vulnerabilities affecting systems owned or controlled by Avanade; not to those affecting any other systems, including those owned or controlled by any Avanade clients, business partners, or others.

-Avanade will deal in good faith with reporting parties who comply with these Responsible Disclosure Guidelines;(recognizing on a quarterly basis, individuals or companies who have provided specific information as outlined within these Responsible Disclosure Guidelines.)
+Avanade will deal in good faith with reporting parties who comply with these Responsible Disclosure Guidelines.

 Activities conducted under these Responsible Disclosure Guidelines must be limited exclusively to the following: